 Scandit gives superpowers to store associates, customers, and retailers by digitalizing the in-store experience.

-Our Smart Data Capture platform enables smart devices to capture data from physical products, transforming fashion retail operations with unmatched speed, accuracy and intelligence, and enhancing the customer experience with peerless scan & go performance, plus delivering personalized information through augmented reality.
+Our Smart Data Capture platform enables smart devices to capture data from physical products, transforming fashion retail operations with unmatched speed, accuracy and intelligence, and enhancing the customer experience with peerless self-scanning performance, plus delivering personalized information through augmented reality.

 Talk to us to learn why leading retailers like Urban Outfitters, Decathlon, Sephora and Levi Strauss & Co., trust us.